Creating Interactive Time Series Charts With Plotly in R

 dat <- dat[, c("total", "a", "b", "c")]

-Let's now call the plotly_line_bar_growth() function with this data set:
+function with this updated data set:

 plotly_line_bar_growth(dat, x_lab = "Date", y_lab = "Unit", add_others = FALSE)

 Internally, this function is very similar to the previous one, with one key difference: Instead of calculating growth rates, it calculates the contribution to growth for each component.
 For the contributions to add to the change in the total, we need to ensure that our series add up.
-With real world data this is often not the case, usually for methodological reasons or due to rounding, in which case the function will automatically add a category “others” unless told not to (by setting add_others to FALSE).
-Another difference is that this function adds some custom hover text which shows the percentage share of each component on mouseover.
+With real world data this is often not the case, usually for methodological reasons or due to rounding.
+In those cases, the function will automatically add a category “others” unless told not to (by setting add_others

-I mostly use this code to construct dashboards that show charts with daily, weekly, monthly, or quarterly frequency data, but it can be used with lower frequencies (annual or semi-annual) by setting add_q to FALSE.
+I mostly use this code to construct dashboards that show charts with daily, weekly, monthly, or quarterly frequency data, but it can be used with lower frequencies (annual or semi-annual) by setting add_q